harrywiner/spotify-site/README.md

 - Recreate SpotifyJS code to setup database directly to heroku \
   -> Ask dad for code to link to jawsdb instead of localhost

+- TODO ask dad about where the mysql url?